paulhager/smart-phase/README.md

 -x -v -t -vcf -c 0.1
 ```

-The results will be written into the `UseCase` folder.
+Details on the underlying data and the generated results are described in the corresponding [README](https://github.com/paulhager/smart-phase/tree/master/UseCase).

 ## Running SmartPhase